 In Lelystad we have a specialized fish and shellfish diseases laboratory.
 This is the one complete diseases laboratory in the Netherlands for cultured fish for human consumption, ornamental and wild fish and shellfish.

-In 1985 we started our fish diseases research.
-In 2000 the shellfish diseases research was added.
-We have broad experience and expertise on various fish and shellfish diseases.
-It is consulted frequently for its diagnostic service, its expertise on diseases, and as partner for collaboration in research and network projects by both national and international parties.
+Wageningen Bioveterinary Research has broad experience and expertise on various fish and shellfish diseases.
+We are consulted frequently for our diagnostic service,expertise on diseases, and as partner for collaboration in research and network projects by both national and international parties.

 The fish diseases laboratory was set up in 1985, and the task on shellfish diseases was added in 2000.
 The laboratory has the following core tasks: